passthejoe/pujol_variations_on_aguado/compositions.md

 ### Solo guitar

-(ME numbers refer to the catalog number of Pujol's publisher, Max Eschig, Paris)
+ME numbers refer to the catalog number of Pujol's publisher, Max Eschig, Paris.

+BA numbers are from Ricordi Americana, Buenos Aires, Argentina.